|Coordinates:||12.4350 N 86.8783 W|

 Interior of the church is ascetic, with lots of natural light.
 The lighting (and also efficient ventilation) is provided by a special roof design with 40 smaller and larger cupolas.
 Vault in the Sanctuary though is richly ornamented.

-Cathedral holds many art values, such as wooden altarpiece made by Flemish artisans and 14 paintings depicting the stations of the Way of the Cross and painted by Nicaraguan artist Antonio Sarria in the late 19th and early 20th century.
+Cathedral holds many art values, such as wooden altarpiece made by Flemish artisans and 14 paintings depicting the stations of the Way of the Cross and painted by Nicaraguan artist Antonio Sarria in the late 19th and the early 20th century.

 Nicaragua is a land of legends - and Cathedral of León is especially rich with them.
 People tell stories about treasure hidden in secret vaults below the building, about beheaded priest and about a snake with seven heads waiting for the end of the world - well, Nicaraguans love tales about monsters!